Pullusb/greasepencil-addon/README.md

   - `H` toggle all hide
   - `L` toggle all lock
   - `T` toggle auto-lock
+  - `X` toggle In Front value of the object
   - `Right-click` or `Escape` to set original active layer

 ## Import textured brush pack